-For 2020, the AC Board has five standing committees which assist the Board in discharging its responsibilities.
+For 2022, the OMERS Administration Corporation (AC) Board of Directors (the AC Board) has five standing committees which assist the Board in discharging its responsibilities.
 The AC Board also uses sub-committees and ad hoc committees from time to time to deal with special situations.

 Audit & Actuarial Committee

-The Audit & Actuarial Committee assists the AC Board in fulfilling its oversight responsibilities for the:
+The purpose of the Audit & Actuarial Committee is to assist the AC Board in meeting its fiduciary oversight and related obligations by overseeing:

 risk management and risk reporting for risks within the purview of the Committee;

-organization’s processes for monitoring compliance with policies, laws and regulations and the Code of Conduct & Ethics; and
+the organization’s processes for monitoring compliance with policies, laws and regulations and the Code of Conduct and Ethics; and

 Governance & Risk Committee

-The Governance & Risk Committee assists the AC Board in meeting its fiduciary oversight and related obligations in relation to governance, risk, plan administration, and technology matters and particularly in relation to AC’s governance principles by identifying governance, risk, plan administration, and technology practices and standards (and supporting processes and practices) that promote and enhance effective Board and Management decision-making to ensure the OMERS Plan is administered in the best interest of its members and beneficiaries.
+The purpose of the Governance & Risk Committee is to assist the AC Board in meeting its fiduciary oversight and related obligations in relation to governance, risk, plan administration, and operations (including communications, government relations, and technology) matters and particularly in relation to AC’s governance principles by identifying governance practices and standards (and supporting processes and practices) that promote and enhance effective Board and Management decision-making to ensure the OMERS plans are governed and administered in the best interest of its members and beneficiaries.

-Members: Paul Elliott, Debbie Fischer, Laurie Hutchinson, Charlene Mueller, David Tsubouchi, Yung Wu, George Cooke (ex officio)
+Members: Karen Figueiredo, Debbie Fischer, Charlene Mueller, Penny Somerville, David Tsubouchi, Yung Wu, George Cooke (ex officio)

 Human Resources Committee